Devi: Saraswati

-Saraswati, is the Hindu goddess of knowledge, music, arts, wisdom and learning.
-She is the consort of Brahma.
+Saraswati is the Hindu goddess of knowledge, music, arts, wisdom, and learning.

 The earliest known mention of Saraswati as a goddess is in Rigveda.
 She has remained significant as a goddess from the Vedic age through modern times of Hindu traditions.
-Some Hindus celebrate the festival of Vasant Panchami (the fifth day of spring) in her honour, and mark the day by helping young children learn how to write alphabets on that day.
+Some Hindus celebrate the festival of Vasant Panchami (the fifth day of spring) in her honor, and mark the day by helping young children learn how to write alphabets on that day.
 She is also part of Tridevi which consists of Saraswati, Parvati (goddess of power, fertility, love, beauty), and Lakshmi (goddess of material wealth, prosperity, and fortune).

 Saraswati is often depicted dressed in pure white, often seated on a white lotus.
 She not only embodies knowledge but also the experience of the highest reality.
-Her iconography is typically in white themes from dress to flowers to swan – the colour symbolizing Sattwa Guna or purity, discrimination for true knowledge, insight and wisdom.
+Her iconography is typically in white themes from dress to flowers to swan – the color symbolizing Sattwa Guna or purity, discrimination for true knowledge, insight and wisdom.

-She is generally shown to have four arms, but sometimes just two.
-The four hands hold items with symbolic meaning – a pustaka (book or script), a mala (rosary, garland), a water pot and a musical instrument (lute or vina).
+She is generally shown to have 8 to 10 arms, but sometimes just shows two.
+The four hands hold items with symbolic meaning – a pustaka (book or script), a mala (rosary, garland), a water pot, and a musical instrument (lute or vina).
 The book she holds symbolizes the Vedas representing the universal, divine, eternal, and true knowledge as well as all forms of learning.
-A mālā of crystals, representing the power of meditation, a pot of water represents powers to purify the right from wrong.
+A mālā of crystals, representing the power of meditation, and a pot of water represents the power to purify right from wrong.
 The musical instrument, typically a veena, represents all creative arts and sciences, and her holding it symbolizes expressing knowledge that creates harmony.
 The Saraswatirahasya Upanishad of the Yajurveda contain ten verses called "dasa sloki" which are in praise of Sarasvati.
 In this Upanishad, she is extolled as You are the swan gliding over the pond of creative energy, waves and waves of creative forces emanating from your form!
-Radiant Goddess resplendent in white, dwell forever in the Kashmir of my heart.
+Radiant Goddess resplendent in white, dwells forever in the Kashmir of my heart.

 Saraswati is also found outside India, such as in Japan, Vietnam, Bali (Indonesia) and Myanmar.